jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ## How Might We (HMW) Questions
 	1. encourage customers to eat faster?
 	2. make use of all available table (space)?
 	3. make waiting time more productive?
 	4. provide estimated waiting time for customers?
 	5. keep track of waiting customers?
 	6. manage no showers?
 	7. reduce the waiting time?
 	8. serve foods faster?
 	9.
-10.
+	10. as
-11.
+	11. as
-12.
+	12. as

 ### Top 3 HMW
-Selection Process: We selected top 3 by ???
+Selection Process: We selected top 3 by
 How might we...
 	1. encourage customers to eat faster?
 	2. make use of all available tables (space)?
 	3. make waiting time more productive?